nick-kanakis/effective-java-in-a-nutshell/README.md

 ### Item 13: Override clone judiciously

+When a class implements ```Cloneable``` means that you can "safely" clone an object, but it lacks a clone method, and Object’s clone method is protected.
+This means that there might not be an accessible clone method to invoke in the first place.

-Why not to use clonable:
+Why not to use cloneable:
 - A class that implements Cloneable is expected to provide a properly functioning public clone() method.
 Also all superclass must implement clone().
 This is a fragile mechanism and this is the one (of many) reason it is best to avoid overriding clone.